-National MI reserves the right to limit new insurance to borrowers with multiple existing loans insured by National MI.
+National MI reserves the right to limit new insurance to borrowers with existing loans insured by National MI.
+Limitations include but are not limited to a maximum of 3 insured loans per borrower.
+Lower limits may apply to some scenarios.
 National MI will monitor for borrower concentrations internally and does not expect lenders to complete these assessments.